ricardo-aires/helm-charts/README.md

-NAME                    	CHART VERSION	APP VERSION	DESCRIPTION rhcharts/kafka          	0.1.0        	6.1.0      	A Helm chart for Confluent Kafka on Kubernetes rhcharts/kafka-connect  	0.1.0        	6.1.0      	A Helm chart for Confluent Kafka Connect on Kub... rhcharts/kafka-rest     	0.1.0        	6.1.0      	A Helm chart for Confluent Kafka REST on Kubernet. rhcharts/kstack         	0.1.0        	6.1.0      	A Helm chart for Confluent Platform on Kubernetes rhcharts/schema-registry	0.1.0        	6.1.0      	A Helm chart for Confluent Schema Registry on K... rhcharts/zookeeper      	0.1.0        	6.1.1      	A Helm chart for Confluent Zookeeper on Kubernetes
+NAME                    	CHART VERSION	APP VERSION	DESCRIPTION rhcharts/kafka          	0.1.0        	6.1.0      	A Helm chart for Confluent Kafka on Kubernetes rhcharts/kafka-connect  	0.1.0        	6.1.0      	A Helm chart for Confluent Kafka Connect on Kub... rhcharts/kafka-rest     	0.1.0        	6.1.0      	A Helm chart for Confluent Kafka REST on Kubern... rhcharts/kstack         	0.1.0        	6.1.0      	A Helm chart for Confluent Platform on Kubernetes rhcharts/schema-registry	0.1.0        	6.1.0      	A Helm chart for Confluent Schema Registry on K... rhcharts/zookeeper      	0.1.0        	6.1.1      	A Helm chart for Confluent Zookeeper on Kubernetes